Michael Dell's $24.4 Billion Deal Hits a Potential Snag

 Michael Dell and his investment partners struck an agreement with Dell's board to acquire the company for $13.65 per share, valuing the company at $24.4 billion.
-However, Southeastern Asset Management wrote in a letter to the board that Dell is worth closer to $24 per share, The New York Times
+However, Southeastern Asset Management wrote in a letter to the board that Dell is worth closer to $24 per share, The New York Times reports.

 Dell via Flickr